Japanese Nobel chemistry laureate Shimomura dies at 90

 His alma mater Nagasaki University said Monday that Shimomura died Friday of natural causes.

-Shimomura and two American scientists shared the 2008 Nobel prize for the discovery and development of a jellyfish protein that contributed to cancer studies.
+Shimomura and two American scientists shared the 2008 Nobel prize for the discovery and development of a jellyfish protein that later contributed to cancer studies.

-Shimomura was born in Kyoto in 1928 and studied in Nagasaki, where he survived the Aug.
-9, 1945, U.S. atomic bombing.
+Shimomura was born in northern Kyoto in 1928 and studied in Nagasaki, where he survived the Aug.
+9, 1945, U.S. atomic bombing at age 16.
+His high school education was cut short during World War II as he was mobilized to work at a munitions factory.

 Most Read Nation & World Stories